Give Me Five - FAQs

 More importantly, we need to take into account the cost of not acting to reduce child poverty.
 Research conducted for CPAG found that child poverty cost the UK economy £29 billion a year in 2013.
 This estimate includes the effects of poverty, as well as the longer term losses to the economy which result from poor children’s reduced productivity, lower educational attainment and poorer physical and mental health.

 Child poverty rates are increasing in Scotland and across the UK.
-In Scotland, latest figures show that the number of children in poverty has increased by 40, 000 to 260,000.
+Almost one in four of Scotland's children are living in poverty.

-The Child Poverty Bill commits the Scottish Government to eradicating child poverty but unless decisive action is taken child poverty in Scotland is forecast to get worse, not better.
+The Child Poverty Act commits the Scottish Government to eradicating child poverty but unless decisive action is taken child poverty in Scotland is forecast to get worse, not better.

 What do you mean by poverty?